Frequently asked questions

 Do you see adults?

-Dr. Sami primarily sees young adults on the Autism Spectrum for therapeutic services.
+Yes (and it depends)!
+Dr. Sami sees young neurodivergent adults for therapeutic services.
+If your child/teen is seeing Dr. Sami for therapy, they will not "age out."
 She does not see adults regularly for therapy otherwise.

 Dr. Sami does not provide custody evaluations, nor does she provide services in the context of a high-conflict divorce or divorce situations with court involvement.